meilisearch/documentation/learn/security/master_api_keys.md

 }
 ```

-To update an API key, you must use the [update API key endpoint](/reference/api/keys.md#update-a-key), which can only be accessed with the master key or an API key containing the `keys.update` action.
+To update an API key, you must use the [update API key endpoint](/reference/api/keys.md#update-a-key), which can only be accessed with the master key or an API key with the `keys.update` action.

 Meilisearch supports partial updates with the `PATCH` route.
 This means your payload only needs to contain the data you want to update—in this case, `description`.